 - Measure your height.
 For tailoring and rental purposes, it is important to provide basic height measurements before taking more specific measurements.
 Take off your shoes and stand with your back against the wall, and measure yourself with a tape measure.
 Place the tape measure at the bottom of your feet and measure to the highest point on your head.
 After getting your height, it is now time to measure specific parts of your body.
 (Tux and pants)

 - Measure your chest.
-Raise your arms out to the side and run the tape measure around your shoulder blades, under each arm and around the fullest part of your chest.
-Making sure that the measurement is not too tight nor loose.
+Raise your arms out to the side and run the tape measure around your shoulder blades, under each arm and around the fullest part of your chest, making sure the measurement is not too tight nor too loose.

 - Take your overarm measurement.
 Put both arms at your side and place the tape measure around your chest and both shoulders.
 Do not take loose tape measurements.
 Do not place any fingers between the tape and the chest.

 - Waist Measurement.
 Place the tape around the waist an inch below his navel and pull the tape until you feel tension and record your measurement.
 Do not take loose tape measurements.

 - Outseam Measurement.
 Remove the shoes and look straight ahead during the measurement process.
 Start the tape measure level with the waistband at the side of his pants and stretch the tape to the floor.

 - Hip Measurement.
 Stand to the side and place the tape around the broadest part of the hip.
 Pull the tape until you feel tension and record your measurement.
 Do not record loose tape measurements.

 - Measure your neck.
 Circle the tape measure around your neck and record the measurement.
 You want the tape measure down as close as possible near your collar line, just above your clavicle, not up around your throat.
 Remember not to place your finger between the tape measure and the neck.